7 Ways to Protect Your Workplace from Breaches of Confidentiality

 By all accounts, the 2012 Dropbox breach was not catastrophic.
 The breach of confidentiality ended with Dropbox.
 It didn’t snowball to include confidential files owned by other businesses that were stored on Dropbox.
 We won’t get that lucky again.

 Unfortunately, outside service providers and cyber attackers are not the only causes for breaches of confidentiality.
 Your employees and contractors, including freelancers, are other potential sources.

 For example, in 2015 Carilion Clinic terminated multiple employees after they accessed high-profile patient medical records “without a legitimate patient-care need.”
 They’re not alone.
 According to Verizon’s Protected Health Information Data Breach Report, 58% of all breaches of confidentiality in the healthcare industry involve insiders.

-By following these best practices, you can prevent confidentiality breaches whether they originate internally, from a service provider, or from cyber attackers targeting your organization and minimize the risks associated with confidentiality breaches.
+By following these encrypted messaging best practices, you can prevent confidentiality breaches whether they originate internally, from a service provider, or from cyber attackers targeting your organization and minimize the risks associated with confidentiality breaches.

 1. Define your organization’s confidential information.

 List out all information collected from clients and employees, business practices, and trade secrets.
 Divide it into two categories: information protected by law and information crucial to your business operations.

 For instance, usernames and passwords, client mailing addresses, and employee phone numbers all fall under the first category.
 As a rule, you treat any information that people give you is confidential even if it’s not required by law because this protects your reputation.